Frequently asked questions about coronavirus (COVID-19)

 For example, you may be covered should your business be closed as a result of either your staff being taken ill due to a coronavirus outbreak on your premises or the virus being found at your premises.

-Please check your business cover wording under Business Interruption for further information.
+Please check your business cover wording under the Business Interruption section for further information.

 If you don’t already have business interruption cover in place you may be considering taking it out, but ensure you check the cover carefully with your provider as it may exclude coronavirus.